Lupin3000/RPLidar/readme.md

 # RPLidar A1M8

 The Python3 scripts for [RPLIDAR A1](https://www.slamtec.com/en/Lidar/A1) run on Linux, macOS and Windows.
+Latest rplidar documentation can be found [here](https://rplidar.readthedocs.io/en/latest/).

 Examples: